kanchonbishnu/Neural-Pioneers/README.md

 ## 📌 Overview
-**Neural Pioneers** is a collaborative project for **CS4875**, built by a team of five passionate innovators.
+**Neural Pioneers** is a collaborative project for **CS4875**, built by a team of Six passionate innovators.
 Our mission is to explore, design, and implement cutting-edge solutions in artificial intelligence, neural networks, and modern computing systems.

 This repository contains all the source code, documentation, and research materials developed by the team throughout the course.